Tebogo Ditshego

-Tebogo Ditshego is the chief executive officer (CEO) of South African public relations agency Ditshego Media and President of the Public Relations Institute of Southern Africa (PRISA).
+Tebogo Ditshego is the chief executive officer (CEO) of South African public relations agency Ditshego Media and was appointed as the President of the Public Relations Institute of Southern Africa (PRISA) in 2021.
 Forbes Magazine included him in their list of the top 30 African entrepreneurs under 30 in 2014.
 In 2012 he founded an on-line book club called ReadaBookSA, which has grown to become the biggest on-line book club in Africa.

 In 2022, the Minister in the Presidency, Mondli Gungubele, appointed him to serve in the Marketing, Advertising and Communication South Africa (MAC SA) Charter Council.

 In 2016, Tebogo Ditshego published his first African fiction book "Kasi Nerd" which went on to be a bestseller.
 In June, 2014 Tebogo Ditshego participated in the Mandela Fellowship for Young African Leaders in the US, a programme launched by US President Barack Obama.
 The Mail & Guardian newspaper listed Tebogo Ditshego as one of the top 200 youth in South Africa for the work he has done in spreading a culture of reading books.

 He worked on the communications campaign for the "Mandela" banknotes for the South African Reserve Bank.
 In 2006 and 2007 he was selected twice consecutively to serve in the Student Representative Council at the University of Johannesburg.
 Tebogo Ditshego represented the University of Johannesburg twice consecutively to present his research papers at the Southern African Association of Communications Conference.